samscho98/claude-ai-file-organizer/README.md

 "*The context window and message limit of claude.ai’s free open beta can vary depending on current demand.*
 The **maximum length** of prompt that Claude can process is its context window.
-The context window for Claude Pro and our API is currently **200k+ tokens (about 500 pages of text or 100 images)**.
-This page is written on 5/13/2025, limits might change. *It is advised to not go far above 25% of the token limit*."
-[Source - support.anthropic.com](https://support.anthropic.com/en/articles/7996856-what-is-the-maximum-prompt-length).
+The context window for Claude Pro and our API is currently **200k+ tokens (about 500 pages of text or 100 images)**. " [Source - support.anthropic.com](https://support.anthropic.com/en/articles/7996856-what-is-the-maximum-prompt-length).

+*It is advised to not go far above 25% of the token limit*.

 ## ✨ Features